klevi43/GMFrontend/README.md

 # Welcome to GMFrontend

 GMFrontEnd is the React-based frontend for **Growth Mindset**, a fitness tracking web app that allows users to manage their workouts, exercises, and sets.
 Built with TypeScript, React Query, and Axios.
+You can visit the site here at [growthmindsetproject.com](https://growthmindsetproject.com/).

 ### Features